umarmahtab/CollegeAssist/README.md

 # CollegeAssist

-This is a single HTML file chatbot** built with HTML, CSS, and JavaScript combined in one code.
+This is a single HTML file ChatBot built with HTML, CSS, and JavaScript combined in One Code.

 How to Run ??